guedes-joaofelipe/RecSysDatasets/conversion_tools/usage/Steam.md

 `output_path` is the path to store converted atomic files.

-`dupliacte_removal` There may be multiple interaction records for the same user-item pair.
-Add `--dupliacte_removal` can keep only the most recent interaction between user and item and record the number of interactions between the user and the item.
+`duplicate_removal` There may be multiple interaction records for the same user-item pair.
+Add `--duplicate_removal` can keep only the most recent interaction between user and item and record the number of interactions between the user and the item.
  If you do not want to do this, please ignore this parameter.